Esri/arcgis-experience-builder-sdk-resources/samples/widgets/editor/README.md

 This sample demonstrates how to include the Editor widget from the ArcGIS API for JavaScript.

 ## How to use the sample
-Clone the sample repo and paste the folder contents in the client/your-extensions/widgets folder of your Experience Builder installation.
+Clone the [sample repo](https://github.com/esri/arcgis-experience-builder-sdk-resources) and copy this widget's folder (within `samples/widgets`) to the `client/your-extensions/widgets` folder of your Experience Builder installation.

 ## How it works
 This sample imports the required modules to leverage the `Editor` widget from the ArcGIS API for JavaScript.
 The `Editor` widget is dependent on a `Map` widget, which must have an editable feature layer.
 If it recognizes it is editable, the layer can be used by the widget.